BookTok

 BookTok is a subcommunity on the social media platform TikTok that focuses on books and literature.
 This book club emerged in late 2019 as TikTok was becoming more popular.
-Members of this subcommunity, known as the BookTokers, make videos reviewing, discussing, and joking about the books they read.
+Members of this subcommunity, known as BookTokers, make videos reviewing, discussing, and joking about the books they read.
 These books range in genre, but many content creators tend to focus on young adult fiction, fantasy, and romance.
 The community has been known to impact the publishing industry and book sales along with general interest in reading.

 Background

 A large majority of content focuses on book reviews, book recommendations, book hauls, and bookcase setups.
 Some creators concentrate on specific genres, BIPOC and LGBTQ authors, or even publicizing their own works through their posts, while others post tributes and recommendations for books published years prior.
 The BookTok creators are predominantly teenagers and young women, with a focus on young adult fiction, fantasy, and romance.

 BookTok grew in popularity in 2020 during the beginning of the COVID-19 pandemic.
 Currently, several BookTok accounts now have hundreds of thousands of followers.
 By 2021, publishers began to reach out to popular creators to collaborate with them to promote specific titles or offer free books.
-In October of 2024, it was reported that the #BookTok had been viewed over 309 billion times on TikTok with about 52 million posts.
+In October 2024, it was reported that the #BookTok had been viewed over 309 billion times on TikTok with about 52 million posts.

 In December 2021, a BookTok community member sent out dozens of packages to other users which contained a newly published book and a coded message to create intrigue around the new book.
 The message was decoded within the month by a group of BookTokers called The Scooby Gang.
 Melissa Blair, an Anishinaabei user, was revealed to be the author and the book sold about 4,000 copies in the weeks prior.
 Other authors who post content using the BookTok tag have noticed that books sell more, and they can stay connected or specifically target potential buyers through the hashtag and other specific ones that apply to their books.

 Culture

 BookTok has its own culture in the digital world with videos being reposted on Instagram, Facebook, and other social media platforms.
-There are multiple "subcultures" based on the kind of a books a user is interested in hearing or learning about.
+There are multiple "subcultures" based on the kind of books a user is interested in hearing or learning about.
 Some of these various subcultures on BookTok are romance, fantasy, and historical fiction.
 BookTok features a variety of content geared towards these audiences such as reviews, book hauls, cosplays, or acting out various scenes.
-In this digital space, smaller groups are formed on outside servers such as Discord, and books are able to become more or less popular because of this platform.
+In this digital space, smaller groups are formed on outside servers such as on Discord, and books are able to become more or less popular because of this platform.
 There are many articles that discuss how BookTok has changed reading for younger people and impacted the publishing landscape.